SkretasLab/ProteoSeeker/README.md

                                   faster but is limited by the size of the RAM available at the time of the analysis.

+   -bl/--bracken-length           Int -Opt: 150- The ideal length of reads in the sample.
+The
+                                  read length based on which to get all classifications.
+A kmer distribution file should exist for the selected read length in the Kraken2 database directory provided for the Kraken2 analysis.

+   -bl/--bracken-level            Str -Opt: S- Specifies the taxonomic rank to analyze.
+Each
+                                  classification at this specified rank will receive an estimated number of reads belonging to that rank after abundance estimation.
+Available values for selection:
+                                  'D','P','C','O','F','G','S'

+   -bh/--bracken-threshold        Int -Opt: 0- Specifies the minimum number of reads required
+                                  for a classification at the specified rank.
+Any classifications with less than the specified threshold will not receive additional reads from higher taxonomy levels when distributing reads for abundance estimation.

 ---------General options: Binning---------
    -bt/--binning-tool             Int -Opt: 1- Determines the binning tool to be used by the
                                   functionality of taxonomy, when kraken2 is set not to be